Social research

-While methods may be classified as quantitative or qualitative, most methods contain elements of both.
-For example, qualitative data analysis often involves a fairly structured approach to coding the raw data into systematic information, and quantifying intercoder reliability.
-Thus, there is often a more complex relationship between "qualitative" and "quantitative" approaches than would be suggested by drawing a simple distinction between them.
+Most methods contain elements of both.
+For example, qualitative data analysis often involves a fairly structured approach to coding raw data into systematic information and quantifying intercoder reliability.
+There is often a more complex relationship between "qualitative" and "quantitative" approaches than would be suggested by drawing a simple distinction between them.

-Social scientists employ a range of methods in order to analyse a vast breadth of social phenomena: from census survey data derived from millions of individuals, to the in-depth analysis of a single agent's social experiences; from monitoring what is happening on contemporary streets, to the investigation of ancient historical documents.
-Methods rooted in classical sociology and statistics have formed the basis for research in other disciplines, such as political science, media studies, program evaluation and market research.
+Social scientists employ a range of methods in order to analyze a vast breadth of social phenomena: from analyzing census survey data derived from millions of individuals, to conducting in-depth analysis of a single agent's social experiences; from monitoring what is happening on contemporary streets, to investigating historical documents.
+Methods rooted in classical sociology and statistics have formed the basis for research in disciplines such as political science and media studies.
+They are also often used in program evaluation and market research.

-Method
+Methods

 Social scientists are divided into camps of support for particular research techniques.
 These disputes relate to the historical core of social theory (positivism and antipositivism; structure and agency).
 While very different in many aspects, both qualitative and quantitative approaches involve a systematic interaction between theory and data.
 The choice of method often depends largely on what the researcher intends to investigate.
 For example, a researcher concerned with drawing a statistical generalization across an entire population may administer a survey questionnaire to a representative sample population.
-By contrast, a researcher who seeks full contextual understanding of an individuals' social actions may choose ethnographic participant observation or open-ended interviews.
+By contrast, a researcher who seeks full contextual understanding of an individual's social actions may choose ethnographic participant observation or open-ended interviews.
 Studies will commonly combine, or triangulate, quantitative and qualitative methods as part of a multi-strategy design.